Buffy Saki, Pithecia albicans

 The International Union for Conservation of Nature gives the buffy saki a Least Concern status (IUCN, 2015).
 Distribution of the buffy saki is not well known; however, like all saki monkeys, they are threatened by hunting and habitat destruction throughout their range.
 They are found in the pet trade and occasionally hunted for decorative ornamentation on clothing and hats.

 Currently, the buffy saki is not present in any protected areas in Brazil, but they are sometimes found in captivity, such as at the Sao Paulo Zoo and Rio de Janeiro Primate Center.
-They are listed on Appendix II of the Convention on International Trade in Endangered Species (CITES), which means that trade must be regulated so that they do not become threatened in the future.
+They are listed in Appendix II of the Convention on International Trade in Endangered Species (CITES), which means that trade must be regulated so that they do not become threatened in the future.

-In order to determine the best conservation actions for the buffy saki, more research is needed on their population size, trends, and distribution.
+To determine the best conservation actions for the buffy saki, more research is needed on their population size, trends, and distribution.

-• https://www.iucnredlist.org/species/41567/17972299
+- https://www.iucnredlist.org/species/41567/17972299

-• http://www.theprimata.com/pithecia_albicans/
+- http://www.theprimata.com/pithecia_albicans/

-• Marsh LK.
+- Marsh LK.
 A Taxonomic Revision of the Saki Monkeys, Pithecia Desmarest.
 1-163.

-• Peres CA. 1993.
+- Peres CA. 1993.
 Notes on the Ecology of Buffy Saki Monkeys (Pithecia albicans, Gray 1860): A Canopy Seed-Predator.
 American Journal of Primatology.
 31:129-140.

-• Soini, P. 1986.
+- Soini, P. 1986.
 A Synecological Study of a Primate Community in the Pacaya-Samiria National Reserve, Peru.
 Primate Conservation Vol. 7, 63-71.

 Written by Tara Covert, November 2019